-All teams and their members must be present at the venue at least once on Friday.
+All teams and their members must be present on the virtual platform at least daily during the event.
 Failure to appear shall result in disqualification.

 Final projects and pitch presentations must be submitted by 10 AM on Sunday.